Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/PatternMatching.md

 }
 ```

-The `_` here is a wildcard pattern that matches any value without binding it to a variable.
+The wildcard pattern `_` matches any value without binding it to a variable.

 Here's an example that matches on `Char`: